skynet-Inc/.github/profile/README.md

 #  Hello there!
-We're skynet, responsible AI with no intent of world domination (for now).
+We're SkyNet, responsible AI with no intent of world domination (for now).